 - to provide individuals an additional and sometimes new point of entry to a community and feel a sense of belonging.

-For more information on Collaborative Integrated Arts Residencies, or to learn more about implementing the program at your school, contact Heidi Swevens, Director of Community Partnerships.
+For more information on Collaborative Integrated Arts Residencies, or to learn more about implementing the program at your school, contact Alexandra Turner, Director of School and Community Programming

 COST: Pay what you can.
 There is no suggested minimum donation to participate.